 1) Digital Literacy Promotes Higher-Order Thought Skills

-Whether your state is transitioning to the Common Core Standards or an independent state standards set, the key movement is to steer instruction away from memorization and, instead, promote the acquisition of higher-order skills (analysis, cooperation, creating, etc.).
+Whether your state is transitioning to the Common Core State Standards or revamping its own independent state standards set, the key movement is to steer instruction away from memorization and, instead, promote the acquisition of higher-order skills (analysis, cooperation, creating, etc.).

 2) Digital Literacy Breaks Down the Walls of Learning and Information